sixtyfouroftheclock/sixtyfouroftheclock.github.io/content/it-posts/alacritty_terminal_on_windows.md

 - [Alacritty home](https://alacritty.org/)
 - [Alacritty requirements](https://github.com/alacritty/alacritty?tab=readme-ov-file#requirements)

-It fixes most of problems I've ever had in CMD/PowerShell in Windows.
-You should Try it out!
+It fixes most of problems I've ever had in CMD/PowerShell.
+You should try it out!
 You may be surprised if you use it!

 [^terminalwindows]: [Console-host - AKA Command Prompt and/or Powershell](https://learn.microsoft.com/en-us/windows/console/definitions#console-host)